-A "div" PASSporT claims set is populated with elements drawn from the PASSporT(s) received for a call by the retargeting entity: at a high level, the original identifier for the called party in the "dest" array will become the "div" claim in the new PASSporT.
-If the "dest" array of the original PASSporT contains multiple identifiers, the retargeting entity MUST select only one them to occupy the "div" field in the new PASSporT, and in particular, it MUST select an identifier that is within the scope of the credential that the retargeting entity will specify in the "x5u" of the PASSporT header (as described below).
+A "div" PASSporT claims set is populated with elements drawn from the PASSporT(s) received for a call by the retargeting entity: at a high level, the original identifier for the called party in the "dest" object will become the "div" claim in the new PASSporT.
+If the "dest" object of the original PASSporT contains multiple identifiers, because it contains one or more name/value pairs with an array as its value, the retargeting entity MUST select only one identifier from the value(s) of the "dest" object to occupy the value of the "div" field in the new PASSporT.
+Moreover, it MUST select an identifier that is within the scope of the credential that the retargeting entity will specify in the "x5u" of the PASSporT header (as described below).

-The new target for the call selected by the retargeting entity becomes the value of the "dest" array of the new PASSporT.
-The "orig" value MUST be copied into the new PASSporT from the original

-PASSporT received by the retargeting entity.
-The retargeting entity SHOULD retain the "iat" value from the original PASSporT, though if in the underlying signaling protocol (e.g. SIP) the retargeting entity changes the date and time information in the retargeted request, the new PASSporT should instead reflect that date and time.
+The new target for the call selected by the retargeting entity becomes the value of the "dest" object of the new PASSporT.
+The "orig" object MUST be copied into the new PASSporT from the original PASSporT received by the retargeting entity.
+The retargeting entity SHOULD retain the "iat" object from the original PASSporT, though if in the underlying signaling protocol (e.g. SIP) the retargeting entity changes the date and time information in the retargeted request, the new PASSporT should instead reflect that date and time.
 No other claims or extensions are to be copied from the original PASSporT to the "div" PASSporT.